Atish019/AI-Powered-RAG-Document-Chatbot/README.md

 #  RAG Document Q&A with Groq and Llama3

-A powerful Retrieval-Augmented Generation (RAG) application that allows you to upload, select, and intelligently query your PDF documents using Groq's Llama3 model and advanced vector search capabilities.
+A powerful and intelligent Retrieval-Augmented Generation (RAG) application that allows you to upload, select, and intelligently query your PDF documents using Groq's Llama3 model and advanced vector search capabilities.

 ##  Demo Screenshot